turingschool/curriculum/source/projects/contact_manager.markdown

 has_many :phone_numbers, as: :contact
 ```

 Re-run all the tests.
 See *green* and breathe a sigh of relief.
+Check in your code and rejoice!

-Get the pending controller tests to pass and *check-in* your code.
+Now go after the pending controller tests for the companies controller spec and *check-in* your code.

 We're almost done here.
 We have some weak tests that need to be improved.